Bashō’s Oku no Hosomichi (Narrow Roads of Oku)

-The falls is easily reached by a well-maintained walking path off the road that goes from Nikkō town up to Lake Chuzenji.
+The falls is easily reached by a well-maintained walking path off the road that goes from Nikkō town toward Lake Chuzenji.

 Kurobane, Nasu / 4.4-4.19 (May 23-June 7)

-Bashō descended to Kurobane from the mountains of Nikkō.
-The travelers stayed for two weeks.
+Bashō descended to Kurobane from the mountains of Nikkō and stayed there for two weeks.
 Today the town hosts a Bashō museum, with a statue of the poet and his travel-mate Sora in front of it.